mariamM13/flower-evolution-ga/README.md

 The longer you hover → the higher its fitness score.

 ### 3️⃣ Selection
-Fitter flowers are more likely to reproduce using **roulette wheel selection**.
+Fitter flowers are more likely to reproduce using **elitism selection**.

 ### 4️⃣ Crossover & Mutation
 - **Crossover:** Two parent DNAs are combined bit-by-bit (65% chance).